 Please note that with all COVID-19 travel-related news – these restrictions are likely to change at lightning speed; therefore it’s highly recommended that you check with the appropriate state and territory offices, relevant health departments and airlines prior to planning a trip.

 There’s plenty of accommodation open across the region but they must have a health management plan in place.
-Some camping sites and caravan parks won’t provide access to shared shower or kitchen facilities and bookings are essential for stays in national parks.
+Camping sites and caravan parks have reopened shared shower and kitchen facilities with COVID Safe plans, and bookings are essential for stays in national parks.

 Have you ever seen peak hour traffic on Four Mile Beach?
 We were the socially distancing bosses before social distancing was even cool, yo.
 We’ve been keeping apart together for a while now!
 Seriously though, we are very conscious of social distancing and encourage everyone to o the same.
 This is an extraordinary region in a very special part of the world, and we intend to keep it that way.
 Keep an eye out for those snazzy COVID SAFE signs to reassure compliance.

 Absolutely!
 Being outdoors at one with Mother Nature is definitely one of the many perks of being in the tropics!
 While all national parks are open, some have limited access to facilities.
-Not all caravan parks are open, so it’s best to call ahead and make a booking.
+Although caravan parks are open, they have been rather busy with all those roadtrippers of late, so it’s best to call ahead and make a booking.
 Fishing and boating are allowed, and camping is A-OK, just making sure you exercise social distancing, tropical style - stay at least one adult cassowary’s width away from each other.

 Restaurants, cafés and bars are open, all operating under COVID-safe precautions and guidelines.
-Registration must be recorded for each person on entry, and venues are restricted to a maximum of 50 pax at one time.
-Wildlife exhibits and retail stores are also allowed to open, but many are working at reduced capacity to allow 1.5m social distancing.
+Registration must be recorded for each person on entry, and venues are operating with restrictions in place.
+Wildlife exhibits and retail stores are also allowed to open but may be working at reduced capacity to allow appropriate social distancing, depending on current guidelines.
 Many are selling entry tickets only online and other purchases are contact-free.
-Craft markets and farmers markets are operational, again adhering to the 1.5m rule.
+Craft markets and farmers markets are operational, again adhering to social distancing rules.

 You may notice not all businesses are open.
 Due to the lack of international and some interstate travellers some businesses have elected to remain in hibernation until greater numbers return.
 In the Daintree region where the community lives off the grid, restarting visitor servicing infrastructure is costly and as such many will remain in hibernation till April 2021.
 If in doubt, call ahead.